angsuman/cnote/README.md

 Version: 1.0

 ## CNote Commands(Manual)
-- n - Add note.
+- **n** Add note.
 Enclose in quotes to use any character in note.
 Note is always single-line but there is no limitation on the length of the line.
 Newlines must not be used.
-- nls - List all notes matching your phrase/word with date and time
+- **nls** List all notes matching your phrase/word with date and time
-- ne - Open all notes in (default) editor.
+- **ne** Open all notes in (default) editor.
 You can set your default editor by defining the environment variable EDITOR in script
-- nrm - Delete matching note(s).
+- **nrm** Delete matching note(s).
 YOu should list the desired note with nls first before nrm to ensure other notes are not deleted.
-- nh - Help
+- **nh** Help

 ### Notes
 - All your notes are saved in ~/.notes file